-Each EL block must be approved and supervised by the Faculty Advisor or, as appropriate, another Quest tutor.
+Each EL block must be approved and supervised by the Academic Advisor or, as appropriate, another Quest tutor.
 Students must complete an EL Application Form and submit an approved EL Plan three weeks prior to the block in which the EL is to be taken.
 Students who fail to complete an EL Plan, sign a Block Agreement and Release of Liability waiver will not be considered enrolled for the EL block(s).

 The form and instructions for developing the Learning Plan are available on the Portal under Academic/Registrar's Office/Off-Campus Blocks/Experiential Learning.
-The Faculty Advisor and a Student Life representative will review and, if appropriate, approve and sign-off on the Experiential Learning application.
-The faculty advisor supervising the EL indicates whether the EL will be graded or Pass/No Pass.
+The Academic Advisor and a Student Life representative will review and, if appropriate, approve and sign-off on the Experiential Learning application.
+The Academic Advisor supervising the EL indicates whether the EL will be graded or Pass/No Pass.

 Students are generally encouraged to pursue Experiential Learning opportunities off campus.
 On campus opportunities may also be applied for.
 Students receiving financial aid from outside Canada may have some restrictions on where they can pursue their EL.
-Students receiving US Federal Student Aid are not able to pursue EL blocks in the United States and may also have other restrictions.
+Students receiving US Federal Student Aid are able to pursue EL blocks in the United States as long as 50% of their studies take place in Canada.
 All students with financial aid from outside Canada should consult with the Financial Aid office about potential restrictions before submitting an EL Application.